splunk/observability-workshop/content/en/oncall/docs/getting_started/routing.md

 ![Add Routing Key](../../../images/routing-key-add.png)

-!!! note
+{{% alert title="Note" color="info" %}}
 If there are a large number of participants on the workshop, resulting in an unusually large number of Escalation Policies sometimes the search filter does not list all the Policies under your Team Name.
 If this happens instead of using the search feature, simply scroll down to your team name, all the policies will then be listed.
+{{% /alert %}}

 Repeat the above steps for both Keys, {==xxxx_PRI==} and {==xxxx_WR==}, mapping them to your Teams Primary and Waiting Room policies.